Super simple plastic alternatives for kids that will help them become zero-waste warriors!

 There are a ton of eco-friendly and biodegradable dinnerware sets that your child will love eating and drinking out of.
 Most eco-friendly dinnerware sets for kids are made from bamboo fiber, wood or wheat and rice husks.
 They are also made in fun shapes and encourage your little one to eat and try new foods.
-If you’d like to know more about the best biodegradable dinnerware sets for kids, check out my article here!
+Check out my blog post on the best biodegradable dinnerware sets for kids if you’d like more recommendations.

 Snack containers are yet another item to consider when making a zero-waste swap for your kids.
 Most people tend to pack their kids’ snacks and lunches in resealable plastic bags.
-But, there are so many cute reusable options that parents can use instead.
-Reusable snack bags and containers are an excellent zero-waste swap when it comes to packing a lunch or on-the-go snack.
+But, there are many unique reusable options that parents can use instead.

-Plastic toys have taken over our children’s lives.
-And in a way they limit imaginations and result in so much clutter over time.
+Plastic toys have taken over our children’s lives, and in a way, they limit imaginations and result in so much clutter.
 That’s why I love toys that are made out of wood.
-Aside from being eco-friendly, they are simple and allow a child’s imagination to expand, and they are nontoxic—making them an awesome zero-waste swap for kids.
+Aside from being eco-friendly, they are simple and allow a child’s imagination to expand, plus, they are nontoxic—making them an awesome zero-waste choice for kids.